WNRCASN Logo in English and French

 Afternoon activities

-The conference includes opportunities for the following types of presentations:
+The conference includes the following types of presentations:

 Preconference workshops will be scheduled on May 21, 1:30 pm to 4:30 pm.